Daspy11/stu-dot-art/content/posts/negative-framing.md

 ---
-title: Negative Framing
+title: Double-negation as framing
 date: 2023-04-15
 ---

 ## I.

 Any claim can be presented as positive or negative via the law of double negation.
 Not not P is P. This is only true for as long as you work within the axioms of formal logic.
-Human communication does not abide by these axioms.
+Disputes amongst humans do not abide by these axioms.
 Amongst humans, not not P is a very different proposition to P. It's possible to completely shift the tone of a conversation by doubly negating a proposition, and if you ignore the double negation, you'll instantly lose the argument.
 I think examining the axioms of rhetoric is a good way to understand people better.

 ## II.

 What does it mean to win an argument anyway?
-In most situation, it means a combination of three things:
+In most situations, I think it means a combination of three things:

 1. Getting your way
 2. Convincing an audience that you're right